When Should We (Not) Interpret Linear IV Estimands as LATE?: Framework

 \section{Framework}

-In this section I formally define the statistical objects of interest, \textit{i.e.}~the conditional and unconditional IV and 2SLS estimands.
-I reserve the term ``2SLS'' for the appropriate estimator and estimand in overidentified models; see equation (\ref{eq:estimand_2sls}) below.
-When the model is just identified, I use the term ``IV'' or ``linear IV''; see equation (\ref{eq:estimand_iv}).
-In what follows, I also review identification in the LATE framework with covariates \citep[see, \textit{e.g.},][]{Abadie2003,Frolich2007}.
-Unlike in most previous studies, I devote particular attention to the possibility that compliers and defiers may coexist but not at any given value of covariates \citep[see also][]{Kolesar2013,Semenova2021}.
-Throughout the paper I also assume that the appropriate moments exist whenever necessary.
+In this section I formally define the objects of interest, \textit{i.e.}~the conditional and unconditional IV and 2SLS estimands.
+I reserve the term ``2SLS'' for the appropriate estimand in a model with interacted instruments; see equation (\ref{eq:estimand_2sls}) below.
+When a single instrument is used instead, I use the term ``IV'' or ``linear IV''; see equation (\ref{eq:estimand_iv}).
+In what follows, I also review identification in the LATE framework with covariates \citep[cf.][]{Abadie2003}.
+Throughout the paper I assume that the appropriate moments exist whenever necessary.